buley/personal/src/content/execution.md

 - Regularly audit myself: Am I staying sharp, pushing limits, and refining my systems?
 - Build non-negotiable routines that reinforce my values and long-term goals
 - Assess my relationships, commitments, and priorities to ensure they align with who I am becoming

+> *"We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." — Aristotle*

 **Guiding Principle:**
 *Excellence isn't about what I say—it's about what I consistently do.*